zitadel/zitadel/docs/docs/support/software-release-cycles-support.md

 Generally available features are available to everyone and have the appropriate test coverage to be used for critical tasks.
 The software will be backwards-compatible with previous versions, for exceptions we will publish a [technical advisory](https://zitadel.com/docs/support/technical_advisory).
 Features in General Availability are not marked explicitly.

+## Maintenance

+On ZITADEL Cloud we follow a regular deployment cycle to ensure our product remains up-to-date, secure, and provides new features.
+Our standard deployment cycle occurs every two weeks, during which we implement updates, bug fixes, and enhancements to improve the functionality and performance of our product.
+In certain circumstances, we may require additional deployments beyond the regular two-week cycle.
+This can occur for example when we have substantial updates or feature releases that require additional time for thorough testing and implementation or security fixes.
+During these deployments, we strive to minimize any disruptions and do not expect any downtime.

+### Release Deployment with Risk of Downtime

+In rare situations where deploying a release carries a risk of downtime, we have a well-defined procedure in place to ensure transparent communication.
+Prior to such deployments, we publish information on our status page, which can be accessed by visiting [https://status.zitadel.com/](https://status.zitadel.com/).
+We also recommend subscribing to those updates on the [status page](https://status.zitadel.com/).

+We make it a priority to inform you of any potential impact well in advance.
+In adherence to our commitment to transparency, we provide a minimum notice period of five working days before deploying a release that poses a risk of downtime.
+This gives you time to plan accordingly, make any necessary adjustments, or reach out to our support team for assistance.

+Our team works diligently to minimize the risk of downtime during these releases.
+We thoroughly test and verify each update before deployment to ensure the highest level of stability and reliability.